 Ok, it goes like this: example serial is 5123321 (5 - 123 - 321)

-The 5 is the year made, 1975 - The 123 was the number of machine off the line that day - The 321 was the day of the year it came off the line.
+The 5 is the year made, 1975 - The 123 was the day of the year - The 321 was the number of the machine that came off the line that day.
 One could determine if it was built on a Monday, or perhaps a Wednesday.
+Now

 |The Free Stuff - Tips & Schematics